Anyone who keeps the ability to see beauty never grows old. –Franz Kalfa

 Onychorrhexis or brittle nails are the most common nail disorder.
 The splits and longitudinal ridging are signs of brittle nails.
 It is not a disease, but a result of aging, sometimes brittle nails occur in young people and become a symptom of some underlying disease.

 - Hypothyroidism:- Low thyroid hormones production causes hypothyroidism.
 Even if it can be treated after being on medication for a lifetime, the disease weakens the nails.
 People suffering from hypothyroidism are prone to fungal infections in nails.
 Their nail bed also splits from the nail plate and causes other problems.
+This is one of the main problems that causes brittle nails.

 - Excessive Use of Nail Paint Remover:- Repeated use of nail polishes and other chemicals don’t let our nails to breathe.
 The nail paint contains harmful chemicals but the worse effect is done by the nail polish removers.
 Most of them are filled with acetone which dried the nails and makes it brittle.